AssiKalle/Backbone_ThIWert/Project_Planning.md

 # Backbone ThIWert
 ## I. Planning:
 1. Goal:
-The goal of this project is having a freifunk internet connection directly between Campus Nordhausen and ThIWert.
+The goal is to create a stable network radio connection from the HS-Nordhausen to the ThiWert.
+The reliability and a high speed are main issues.

 2. Requirements:
 -